-Rachel Vogelstein is the Douglas Dillon senior fellow and director of the Women and Foreign Policy program at the Council on Foreign Relations (CFR) in Washington, DC, and a professor of gender and U.S. foreign policy at Georgetown Law School.
+Rachel Vogelstein was the Douglas Dillon senior fellow and director of the Women and Foreign Policy program at the Council on Foreign Relations (CFR) in Washington, DC, and a professor of gender and U.S. foreign policy at Georgetown Law School.
 At CFR, Vogelstein's research is focused on the relationship between women's advancement and prosperity, stability, and security.
 She is the author of Ending Child Marriage (2013), Women's Participation in Conflict Prevention and Resolution(2016), Building Inclusive Economies (2017), and Countering Sexual Violence in Armed Conflict (2018).

 From 2017 to 2018, Vogelstein was a visiting fellow with the Center for Global Legal Challenges at Yale Law School, where she taught a seminar on women’s issues in U.S. foreign and national security policy.